sftcd/openssl/doc/designs/ech-api.md

                                       unsigned int protos_len);
 ```

-If a client attempts ECH but that fails, or sends an ECH-GREASE'd CH, to
+If a client attempts ECH but that fails, or sends an ECH-GREASEd CH, to
 an ECH-supporting server, then that server may return an ECH "retry-config"
 value that the client could choose to use in a subsequent connection.
 The
 client can detect this situation via the ``SSL_ech_get_status()`` API and